Published/Last edited or updated: 21st June, 2020

-The odd thing is that virtually all of the items displayed in the museum didn’t come from Ayutthaya (many of the Buddha images are actually of Khmer design), giving the impression that the museum has no clear focus.
-Still, it's well worth a stop thanks mostly to the buildings themselves, which are separated by symmetrical courtyards and are very photogenic.
+The odd thing is that virtually all of the items displayed in the museum didn’t come from Ayutthaya (many of the Buddha images are of Khmer design) and the museum has no clear focus.
+If you’re heading back west on Uthong Road, make a stop first at Hua Ro Market and second at the minor ruins at Wat Khun San.